scarletknight11/SpaceQuest/README.md

 Step 2: For new users create a new account under home account where it says new player

-Step 3: once account is created you will have a screen like this:
+Step 3: Once account is created you will have a screen like this: